Computational Tools for Diachronic Linguistics

 <note>elements; affiliation block exact match in<source>headers

-Ships as tools/proiel_validate.py (CLI) and a pre-commit hook for community PRs.
+Releases as tools/proiel_validate.py (CLI) and a pre-commit hook (a script that runs automatically before code is committed and blocks the commit if a check fails) for community PRs.

 Showcase generator